-It must be noted that many isolated posterior cruciate ligament injuries are missed at the time of initial injury especially the isolated ones as patient does not seek medical attention immediately ot does not remember the initial mode of injury and signs present are minimum/equivocal.
+It must be noted that many isolated posterior cruciate ligament injuries are missed at the time of initial injury especially the isolated ones as the patient does not seek medical attention immediately and does not remember the initial mode of injury and signs present are minimum/equivocal.

-In such situations MRI is best method for evaluation of the injury.
+In such situations, MRI is the best method for evaluation of the injury.

 An arteriogram should be performed in case of vascular injury.

 The test is considered positive if it is easy to pass the arthroscope between the medial femoral condyle and the PCL.